A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Conclusion

 \section{Conclusion}

-This study presents a \textbf{problem-oriented framework for evaluating time series anomaly detection metrics}, aiming to bridge the gap between metric formulation and the specific challenges faced in practical anomaly detection tasks.
-Rather than categorizing metrics merely by their mathematical expressions or evaluation levels, this framework classifies them according to the \textit{underlying problems they are designed to address}.
-By reorganizing existing metrics into six major dimensions---basic evaluation, timeliness rewards, tolerance to annotation uncertainty, human-audit cost penalties, robustness against random or sparse predictions, and parameter-free comparability---our analysis reveals the distinct design rationales and implicit trade-offs among them.
+This study presents a problem-oriented framework for evaluating time series anomaly detection metrics, classifying over twenty widely used metrics into six functional dimensions---basic evaluation, timeliness rewards, tolerance to annotation uncertainty, human-audit cost penalties, robustness against random scoring, and parameter-free comparability---according to the underlying evaluation problems they address rather than their mathematical form.

-Through this problem-oriented perspective, we uncover that many existing evaluation inconsistencies originate from mismatched design intentions rather than mathematical deficiencies.
-Our framework highlights that the \textbf{choice of metric should be inherently task-dependent}, reflecting the real-world trade-offs between timeliness, reliability, interpretability, and auditability.
-Moreover, it offers a conceptual foundation for developing \textit{next-generation evaluation metrics} that can dynamically adapt to evolving application needs---balancing precision, cost, and decision uncertainty in a principled manner.